Impulse Missile

 Pink reload pads are scattered throughout Impulse Wars arenas and provide healing, and instant missile and turbo boost refills.
 Touching a pad provides an instant missile and turbo boost refills.
 Remaining on a pad restores your health over time (except in No Heal Mode).
 While damaged you may also temporarily enter a pad by pressing the Return key.
 While inside a pad with the loadout screen open, your tank becomes immobile and cannot be moved by impulse or scorpion missiles.
 This makes pads a strong defensive option when used correctly.
 However, once your health reaches full you will be automatically removed from the pad.

-In Impulse Wars, hitting an enemy tank that is already airborne is known as a "moonshot."
-Landing a moonshot earns you 2,000 points and an impressive tally added to your stat sheet.
 These shots can be difficult and satisfying to pull off, but don't become too focused on chasing them.
-Losing awareness of your surroundings while attempting a moonshot will leave you vulnerable to attack.
+Losing awareness of your surroundings while hunting for one will leave you vulnerable to attack.

 Impulse Wars is generally considered a low to moderate skill depth mode compared to other game modes in Rezarus.